-- 3. A team awarded a penalty or free-kick may instead choose a scrum. - 4.
-A team awarded a penalty or free-kick at a lineout may instead choose a lineout or a scrum at the same mark.
+- A team awarded a penalty may instead choose a scrum. - 4.
+A team awarded: - a.
+A penalty at a lineout may instead choose a lineout or a scrum at the same mark. - b.
+A free-kick at a lineout may instead choose a lineout at the same mark